 86 Pages Posted: 8 May 2018 Last revised: 8 Oct 2021

 We derive three testable predictions from a bank-P2P lender model of competition: (i) P2P lending grows when some banks are faced with exogenously higher regulatory costs, (ii) P2P loans are riskier than bank loans; and (iii) the risk-adjusted interest rates on P2P-loans are lower than those on bank loans.
 We confront these predictions with data on P2P loans and the consumer bank credit market in Germany and find empirical support.
-Overall, our analysis indicates the P2P lenders are bottom fishing when regulatory shocks create a competitive disadvantage for some banks.
+Overall, our analysis indicates the P2P lenders are bottom fishing, especially when regulatory shocks create a competitive disadvantage for some banks.

 Keywords: P2P lending, bank lending, competition